Tools for Accessing Printed Information for Children Who Are Blind or Low Vision

-A variety of high-tech tools exists to help people who are blind or visually impaired get access to the printed information that others can read without assistance.
-If your child has low vision, he may use a video magnifier (also known as a closed-circuit television system) to help him see the print more easily.
-If he does not read print, there are devices that can convert print to electronic files that can be read with braille or listened to.
+A variety of high-tech tools exists to help people who are blind or low vision get access to printed information that others can read without assistance.
+If your child may use a video magnifier (also known as a closed-circuit television system) to help see the print more easily.
+If your child does not read print, there are devices that can convert print to electronic files that can be read with braille or listened to.
 Some of these assistive technology tools are described here.

 Video Magnifiers or CCTVs

 A video magnifier, also known as a closed-circuit television system (CCTV), allows children who have low vision to view an enlarged image of text or pictures that are placed under a camera.
 The image is displayed on a monitor or television.
-There are video magnifying systems that are mounted on a permanent stand and are very powerful but not easily moved as well as portable hand-held systems that can travel with the user from classroom to classroom, to the store, and back home again.
+There are video magnifying systems that are mounted on a permanent stand and are very powerful.
+However, they are not easily moved as well as portable hand-held systems that can travel with the user from place to place.

 Regardless of which type of video magnifier is used, the concept is the same.
 Your child places the material to be viewed under the camera, and the camera projects the image onto the screen.
 Your child can increase the size of the image and change the color of the text and the background.
 Some models connect to a computer which allows the student to use one monitor for both systems.
 The computer screen can be split with half the screen showing the information from the computer and half showing the information under the video magnifier’s camera.